Timepiece laying on a book

 “‘The Future of Another Timeline’ is a time travel fiction celebration of feminism and queerness with lots of sci-fi and punk rock thrown in.
 This is one of the best time travel novels for those who enjoy stellar women making history,” as briefly stated by The Uncorked Librarian.

 “Tess belongs to a group called the Daughters of Harriett, determined to make the future better for women by editing the timeline at key moments in history.
 They run up against the misogynistic group called the Comstockers working towards the opposite goal.
-There’s time travel, murder, punk rock concerts, nerd references, and an edit war,” praises Book Riot.
+There’s time travel, murder, punk rock concerts, nerd references, and an edit war,” adds Book Riot.

 Sources:

 Note: This article was not paid for nor sponsored.
 StudyFinds is not connected to nor partnered with any of the brands mentioned and receives no compensation for its recommendations.
+This article may contain affiliate links in which we receive a commission if you make a purchase.

-Comments
+26 Comments

-1. “Light of Other Days” Arthur C. Clarke & Stephen Baxter
+“Light of Other Days” Arthur C. Clarke & Stephen Baxter

 Very unusual take on time travel that explores the impact on society if it becomes possible for anyone, anywhere at anytime to see others and privacy disappears.